rforced/ostiole/README.md

 task test         # go test -race, vitest task ci           # lint + test + build, same as GitHub Actions
 ```

-Web tooling is bun only.
-Do not use npm or yarn in `web/`.

 ## Layout